NickLeoMartin/blog/content/posts/2020-11-19-draft-2-finding-fulfilling-work-a-statisticians-view.md

 We use historical data to estimate the expected fulfilment of different work alternatives.

 Surfing example:

 Let's use surfing as an example.
 Most beginner surfers tend to make a common mistake - they position themselves at a part of the wave's face which does not have enough power.
 No wave power means no speed means no chance of standing up.
 Left to their own devices, novice surfers take some time to build up the intuition to take the wave near the "peak" - where the wave first starts to break and where the most force production occurs.

 Let's create a simple model of a surfer catching a wave.
 Firstly, we have a human with a board.
 A wave approaches.
 We freeze the wave in time at the point when it first starts to break.
 We note that the wave is steepest at the peak and then decreases in slope the further away from the peak we go........

+Reasoning up as probing tool

+**Why do competitors exist**

+The use of models as a probing tool is the subject of this article.

+There are many ways that we acquire knowledge about the world: randomised controlled experiments, hearsay, media, news,

+Much of our experiencial knowledge

+is it easier to ask why won't this work vs create something